 - Further reading

 Alcohol taxes are generally remitted at the wholesale level, so the cost of the tax is already incorporated into the retail price paid by the consumer.
-The excise taxes are per gallon rather than a percentage of the final price, and beer, wine, and liquor are typically taxed at different rates.
+The excise taxes are per gallon rather than a percentage of the final price, and the tax is based on the amount of alcohol in the beverage: liquor is taxed at a higher rate than wine and wine is taxed a higher rate than beer.

-In addition to the excise tax, many states levy a sales tax on the final purchase price of alcohol, and some states and cities have special sales tax rates for alcohol.
-For example, the District of Columbia has per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50) built into the retail price of alcohol, but the city also levies an additional 10.25 percent alcohol sales tax on the final purchase price for off-the-premises consumption.
+In addition to the per-gallon excise tax, some states and localities also levy a special sales tax on the final purchase price of alcohol.
+For example, the District of Columbia has per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50) built into the retail price of alcohol, but the city additionally levies a 10.25 percent alcohol sales tax on the final purchase price.

 Do Alcohol Excise Taxes Reduce Motor Vehicle Fatalities?
 Evidence from Two Illinois Tax Increases